 The break-even point is another important concept here.
 This is when your accumulated savings from securing a lower rate begin to exceed the amount paid in prepaid interest.

 As a borrower, you want to choose the mortgage financing strategy that works best for your particular situation.
 And that’s one of the many areas where we can help you.
 Our knowledgeable loan officers can present you with different financing options (e.g., with and without discount points), so you can see how it would play out over time.

 Need a Home Loan?

 Will you need mortgage financing to buy a home?
 We can help.
-Sammamish Mortgage has been serving buyers across the Pacific Northwest for more than 27 years.
+Sammamish Mortgage has been serving buyers across the Pacific Northwest since 1992.
 We currently lend in all of Washington, Oregon, Idaho, and Colorado.
 Sammamish Mortgage offers a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us today with any financing-related questions you have.